acgrissom/2016-ml-course/syllabus.md

 Programming Assignments*
 -
-There will also be larger programming assignments may require significantly more work, including a written report written in LaTeX, in the format of a short computer science paper.
+There will also be larger programming assignments which may require significantly more work, including a written report written in LaTeX, in the format of a short computer science paper.
 Planned assignments are:

 * Feature Engineering
 * Language Models